Skip to main content

 Identify what data you need at the end, then work backwards to determine which nodes you need.

-Instead of computing values after receiving webhook data, use Functions nodes to add totals, percentages, and derived fields directly in the workflow.
+Instead of computing values after receiving webhook data, use Formula nodes to add totals, percentages, and derived fields directly in the workflow.

 When handling different document types, use Classifier to route each document to the appropriate extraction schema before processing.

-When handling mixed document bundles (e.g., invoice + contract in one PDF), use Split first, then apply specific Extract schemas to each category.
+When handling mixed document bundles (e.g., invoice + contract in one PDF), use Split first, then apply specific Extract schemas to each subdocument.

 When processing multiple documents or branches, use Merge JSON to combine all extracted data into a single structured output.